TITLE 35: ENVIRONMENTAL PROTECTION

 b) Limitations on Definition of Solid Waste

 2) This Part identifies only some of the materials that are solid wastes and hazardous wastes under Sections 1004(5), 1004(27) and 7003 of RCRA.
-A material that is not defined as a solid waste in this Part, or is not a hazardous waste identified or listed in this Part, is still a hazardous waste for purposes of those Sections if, in the case of Section 7003 of RCRA, the statutory elements are established.
+A material that is not defined as a solid waste in this Part, or is not a hazardous waste identified or listed in this Part, is still a hazardous waste under those Sections if, in the case of Section 7003 of RCRA, the statutory elements are established.

-c) For the purposes of Sections 721.102 and 721.106 the following definitions apply:
+c) For Sections 721.102 and 721.106, the following definitions apply:

 2) "Sludge" has the same meaning used in 35 Ill.
 Adm.
 Code 720.110.

 3) A "by-product" is a material that is not one of the primary products of a production process and is not solely or separately produced by the production process.
-Examples are process residues such as slags or distillation column bottoms.
+Examples are process residues like slags or distillation column bottoms.
 The term does not include a co-product that is produced for the general public's use and is ordinarily used in the form it is produced by the process.

 A) It is employed as an ingredient (including use as an intermediate) in an industrial process to make a product (for example, distillation bottoms from one process used as feedstock in another process).
-However, a material will not satisfy this condition if distinct components of the material are recovered as separate end products (as when metals are recovered from metal-containing secondary materials); or
+However, a material will not meet this condition if distinct components of the material are recovered as separate end products (as when metals are recovered from metal-containing secondary materials); or

 B) It is employed in a particular function or application as an effective substitute for a commercial product (for example, spent pickle liquor used as phosphorus precipitant and sludge conditioner in wastewater treatment).

-6) "Scrap metal" is bits and pieces of metal parts (e.g., bars, turnings, rods, sheets, or wire) or metal pieces that may be combined together with bolts or soldering (e.g., radiators, scrap automobiles, or railroad box cars) that when worn or superfluous can be recycled.
+6) "Scrap metal" is bits and pieces of metal parts (e.g., bars, turnings, rods, sheets, or wire) or metal pieces that may be combined with bolts or soldering (e.g., radiators, scrap automobiles, or railroad box cars) that when worn or superfluous can be recycled.

 7) A material is "recycled" if it is used, reused, or reclaimed.